 About Runswick Bay

 Runswick Bay Cottages is located in the quiet former fishing village of Runswick Bay on the North Yorkshire coast.
 Just 8 miles North of Whitby and just 2 miles South of Staithes, the village is perfectly located for exploring this fantastic Jurassic coastline, for walkers discovering the Cleveland Way or those seeking a quiet retreat.

 With just 90 cottages, the village is a quiet retreat with many properties used as second homes and very few holiday rentals.
 If you're lucky enough to stay here, you will soon learn that the village is full of history.
 The traditional fishing cobles can be seen departing early each morning, bringing back their daily catch during the Summer months, either lobsters and crabs or the bounty provided by their nets and rods.
-Lights can be see dotted around the waters edge in the evening as fisherman cast from the beach at night.
+Lights can be see dotted around the waters edge in the evening as fisherman cast heir lines from the beach at night.